Marine Boot Camp HQ

 Updated on June 9th, 2022 — the 14 day quarantine is no longer in effect.
 Recruits must only wear masks while at dental and medical clinics.
 However, should a Coronavirus

-Updated on June 8th, 2022 — the complete Marine Corps Boot Camp schedule for 2023.
+Updated on October 26th, 2023.
 Marine Corps Boot Camp consists of four main phases.
-Recruit receiving, 1st phase, 2nd phase,
+Recruit receiving, 1st phase, 2nd phase, and 3rd phase.
+Every single enlisted Marine who serves on

 What Can You Bring to Marine Boot Camp?
 A Complete Guide